Have you ever dreamed of traveling to far-off lands in search of wild tigers?

-Don’t rely on just one comparison site, try looking on others.
+Don’t rely on just one comparison site, try looking at others.
 They vary quite a bit.
-Try these:

-You should also buy insurance but a 30-day policy won’t cost you much.
+You should also buy insurance.
+A 30-day policy won’t cost you much.

 If you travel regularly, buy a multi-trip policy that allows you to travel as often as you like for up to 3 months at a time.
 It’s valid for a year and is by far the best value.